lluisalemanypuig/docyourprolog/README.md

 #### Generate the default configuration

 This software needs a configuration file containing control variables in order to generate the documentation.
-Assume that _dyp_ is an alias of _python src/dyp.py_.
+Assume that _dyp_ is an alias of _python dyp.py_.
 To generate the configuration file, issue the commands:

         cd /path/to/the/project